DSAC-UVA/workshops/data_visualization/ReadMe.md

 # Workshop: Data Collection (working with Qualtrics)

-A 1 hour workshop ...
+A 1 hour workshop on data analysis and data visualization.

 The important links can be found at the links below: